 Students are introduced to theoretical concepts and principles of pediatric nursing.
 Course will focus on, health promotion, health maintenance, and the study of diseases and disorders affecting infants, children, adolescents, and families along the health-illness continuum.
 Concepts and principles are integrated in the provision of holistic nursing care for individuals, families, groups, communities, and populations in a variety of pediatric inpatient and community-based settings.

-Prerequisites/Co-requisites: Prerequisites: All Nursing 100 level courses, PSY 101, Co-requisite: NUR 203/205, Prerequisites/Co-requisite: BIO 230/231
+NUR 203: Maternal Newborn Nursing

-NUR 205 Maternal/Pediatric Pharmacology (1 credit)
+NUR 205: Maternal/Pediatric Pharmacology